Dr M. Wosk Environmental Leadership Award

 All applications and nominations are reviewed by the Foundation’s Environmental Leadership Selection Committee and they determine the number of recipients and the value of each of the awards presented annually.

-Dr M. Wosk Environmental Leadership Award applications open Fall 2023.
+2023 Dr. M. Wosk Environmental Leadership applications are now closed.

 Gordon Smith Youth Environmental Stewardship Award